- 1 jar (18 ounces) apricot preserves

 - Hamburger buns, split, optional

-- Remove meat; cool slightly.
+- Remove pork from slow cooker.
 Skim fat from cooking juices.
-Shred pork with two forks and return to slow cooker; heat through.
-Serve on buns, if desired.
+Shred pork with two forks; return to slow cooker and heat through.
+If desired, serve on buns.
 Yield: 12 servings.

 Enjoy this recipe with a blush wine such as White Zinfandel or a Rosé.

 "Unbelievable recipe!!
 Tasted so amazing, would highly recommend."

 "I like what I see"

 "Didn't have onions and it still turned out delicious.
 The meat was super tender, sweet and flavorful by itself.
 We topped sandwiches with a little BBQ sauce and they were excellent.
 I didn't measure, but did about half vegetable broth that was leftover in the fridge and half soy sauce then a spoonful of some mustard."